RamiKrispin/deploy-flex-actions/README.md

 ## Set automation with Github Actions

-By this point, we set a development environment with Docker, built a dashboard, test it inside the container, and deployed it on [Github Pages](https://ramikrispin.github.io/deploy-flex-actions/).
-The next step is to set a workflow on Github Actions which will re-render the dashboard daily to get up-to-date with the data available on the [coronavirus](https://github.com/RamiKrispin/coronavirus) package.
+By this point, we set a development environment with Docker, built a dashboard, tested it inside the container, and deployed it on [Github Pages](https://ramikrispin.github.io/deploy-flex-actions/).
+The next step is to set a workflow on Github Actions which will rerender the dashboard daily to get up-to-date with the data available on the [coronavirus](https://github.com/RamiKrispin/coronavirus) package.

 ### Set an helper script